tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 Note that Angular 2.0 examples and tutorials mostly use SystemJS - which is another modules loader.

-You can also use SystemJS, but we recommend to use CommonJS because it is built-in in Meteor 1.3.
+You can also use SystemJS, but we recommend to use CommonJS because it is built into Meteor 1.3.

 ## TypeScript